-The presence of older RDP units within the municipality represent an important opportunity to leverage that investment in affordable housing in the years ahead, as owners seek to sell and move up the housing continuum, if opportunities are positioned properly.
-About 17% of all registered properties in Ga-Segonyana were sponsored by the Government.
-The value of these homes if sold in the private market can be applied towards the cost of a new home.
+The presence of older Government-sponsored units within the municipality represents an important opportunity to leverage that investment in affordable housing in the years ahead, as owners seek to sell and move up the housing continuum if opportunities are positioned properly.
+About 41% of all registered properties in Thaba Chweu were sponsored by the Government.
+The value of each of these homes, if sold in the private market, can be applied towards the cost of a new home.

-This situation can be used to drive developers to build more gap housing, and financiers to finance RDP acquisition loans.
+This situation can be used to drive developers to build more gap housing and financiers to finance RDP acquisition loans.

-Policies should focus on enticing developers to build more housing in the gap market, and encourage lending to the RDP and other lower cost home markets.
-Sites could be prioritised, which connect these RDP neighbourhoods to other more active housing markets to encourage mixed-income development.
+Policies should focus on enticing developers to build more housing in the gap market and encourage lending to the RDP and other lower-cost home markets.
+Sites could be prioritised which connect these RDP neighbourhoods to other more active housing markets to encourage mixed income development.